kubernetes-retired/multi-tenancy/benchmarks/kubectl-mtb/README.md

 **[Contributing](#contributing)**|

 > kubectl plugin to validate the the multi-tenancy in the K8s cluster.

-> This tool automates behavioral and configuration checks on existing clusters which will help K8s users validate whether their clusters are set up correctly for multi-tenancy.
+This tool automates behavioral and configuration checks on existing clusters to help Kubernetes users validate whether their clusters are set up correctly for multi-tenancy.

 ## Demo